The dynamics of holomorphic correspondences of P^1: invariant measures and the normality set: Introduction

 \begin{remark} It is helpful to encode holomorphic correspondences as holomorphic chains.
 Circumstances arise where, in the notation of \eqref{E:stdForm}, $m_j\geq 2$.
 For instance: even if we start with a holomorphic correspondence on $\pro$ determined by an {\em irreducible} variety $V\subset \pro\times\pro$, composing $V$ with itself (see Section~\ref{S:keyDefns}) can result in a variety that is not irreducible and some of whose irreducible components occur with multiplicity\,$\geq 2$. \end{remark}

 Suppose $(X,\omega)$ is a compact K{\"a}hler manifold of dimension $k$ ($\omega$ denoting the normalised K{\"a}hler form) and $F$ is a meromorphic correspondence of $X$ onto itself.
-One of the results in \cite{dinhSibony:dvtma06} says, roughly, that if $d_{k-1}(F)< d_k(F)$, where $d_{k-1}(F)$ and $d_k(F)$ are the dynamical degrees of $F$ of order $(k-1)$ and $k$ respectively, then there exists a probability measure $\mu_F$ satisfying $F^*(\mu_F) = d_k(F)\mu_F$, such that
+One of the results in \cite{dinhSibony:dvtma06} says, roughly, that if $d_{k-1}(F)< d_k(F)$, where $d_{k-1}(F)$ and $d_k(F)$ are the dynamical degrees of $F$ of order $(k-1)$ and $k$ respectively (see \cite[\S{3.5}]{dinhSibony:dvtma06} for a definition of dynamical degree), then there exists a probability measure $\mu_F$ satisfying $F^*(\mu_F) = d_k(F)\mu_F$, such that